An increasing number of our new PharmD graduates are entering into pharmacy residency training programs.

 The college administers two pharmacy residency programs:

-Faculty and preceptors are often shared between residency programs at the College of Pharmacy and the Department of Pharmaceutical Care of the University of Iowa Hospitals and Clinics (UIHC).
+Faculty and preceptors are often shared between residency programs at the College of Pharmacy and the Department of Pharmaceutical Care at the University of Iowa Hospitals and Clinics (UIHC).

-Between the college and the UIHC, the UI offers the following pharmacy residency programs:
+Between the college and UIHC, the UI offers the following pharmacy residency programs:

-In addition to residency programs administered by the UIHC and UI College of Pharmacy, many of the pharmacy residencies across the state of Iowa are UI-affiliated.
-The following UI-affiliated residencies have faculty members from our college:
+In addition to residency programs administered by the UI College of Pharmacy and University of Iowa Hospitals and Clinics, several pharmacy residencies across the state of Iowa are UI-affiliated, including the following which participate in the UI College of Pharmacy's Pharmacy Educators Preparation Program for Residents (PEPPR):